 The evening commenced for half of the group with an alfresco pint at the Hoop and Grapes.
 The establishment boasting a fine selection of South West ales (Tribute, Doom Bar) along with the usual continental lager.
 Different drinks, different people.

 Wielding black bags of Cobra, we approached the humble eatery.
 “Enough meat for nine” was the order and saw a splendid array of curried lamb chops, tandoori chicken and sheekh kebabs flood the table.
 “This is what curries should be about – meat” chimed Dirtbox, nailing the lamb with a fresh chapatti.

-The main course fractured the group into two splinter cells, in keeping with the Pakistani theme of the House.
+The main course fractured the group into two.
 Lovely dishes all round.
 Associate Dyson chose this moment for the odd action of hurling his bowl of curry onto The Lawyer’s plate, splattering The Lawyer, Kev and Dirtbox with delicious sauce.
 Poor curry etiquette indeed.

 Several minutes of indecision later, the group found its way to what has now become a post-meal theme: a bar with 2-for-1 cocktails.
 Vintage chat all round.
 “Out of everyone here, who would you let your mum shag?” was a highlight with Dyson emerging as a strong favourite.

 1st September – Gurkha’s Diner, Balham (guest writer: Boxing Steve)

 Chapter three saw the club Loyalists brave a bustling northern line, hampered by delays.
 Emerging to the dim twilight, the loyalists, dizzy and apprehensive, each set upon Balham High Road (was it North towards gentrified Clapham, our south, as they hoped, towards Tooting Bec London’s own subcontinental republic?
 They wondered*)